hashgraph/hedera-improvement-proposal/HIP/hip-0000-introduction-of-blocks.md

 ### Services

-Services is to update the processing logic of transactions so that it supports logic for determining new 2-second periods, increment `block` number and keep `block` relevant data.
-The proposed solution specifies a `long` field to be used for the block number counter, incremented every 2 seconds.
+Services is to update the processing logic of transactions so that it supports logic for determining new record file periods, increment `block` number and keep `block` relevant data.
+The proposed solution specifies a `long` field to be used for the block number counter, incremented every `hedera.recordStream.logPeriod` seconds.
+The usage of `int (2^31 bytes)` can be considered insufficient in use-cases in which `hedera.recordStream.logPeriod` is sub 1 second.

 **Pseudo-code of the record streaming algorithm**